Have you ever needed to manage multiple Facebook accounts at the same time?

 Plus, when using a standard browser interface, you have the added advantage of using the native experience.
 The native Facebook experience tends to be easier to navigate than noisy tools like Hootsuite or Tweetdeck.
 Though we love both of those social media tools for many reasons.

-Probably the best part about using Ghost to manage multiple Facebook accounts is that you can save all of your colored tabs to a Project.
-If you manage multiple accounts of your own, you can save them to a Project called “Social Media Management” or something like that.
+Probably the best part about using Ghost to manage multiple Facebook accounts is that you can save all of your colored tabs to a Workspace.
+If you manage multiple accounts of your own, you can save them to a Workspace called “Social Media Management” or something like that.

-If you work for a social media agency and have multiple clients that you manage accounts for, then you can save each Project as the client’s name.
+If you work for a social media agency and have multiple clients that you manage accounts for, then you can save each Workspace as the client’s name.
 Since Ghost isn’t just for Facebook, you can save their Google accounts, Twitter accounts and anything else.
-When you fire up that client’s Project, you will still be logged into their accounts.
-(Just note the gray tabs are Global tabs so those logins persist between Projects – so make sure you use colored tabs when you want to save different logins).
+When you fire up that client’s Workspace, you will still be logged into their accounts.
+(Just note the gray tabs are Global tabs so those logins persist between Workspaces – so make sure you use colored tabs when you want to save different logins).

-This strategy helps you open up a whole client Project instantly.
-You check on things, answer questions for them, then switch back to your regular work Project.
+This strategy helps you open up a whole client Workspace instantly.
+You check on things, answer questions for them, then switch back to your regular work Workspace.
 Not having social media accounts open in your browser when you are trying to do work that requires heavy concentration is going to make you very productive.

 Facebook of course has tools for letting you add admins to pages so that multiple people can manage business page.
 But whenever you do find yourself managing multiple Facebook accounts, Ghost Browser is the fast, native way to do it.
 Give it a shot with this free download.